kmhess/SoFiA-image-pipeline/README.md

     -m     Make a combined image using ImageMagick.
 If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.
     -ui    User supplied image for overlaying HI contours.
 Can use this in combination with `-s` and a list of surveys.
     -ur    Percentile range when plotting the user supplied image.
 Requires two values.
 Default is [10., 99.].
     -l     Specify a spectral line for all sources in catalog.
 Default is 'HI'.
-Also possible is 'CO' which refers to CO(1-0).
+Also possible is 'CO' and 'OH'.
 ```

 ### Examples